voyagebagage/view-booster-pwa/README.md

  3.1 __Start the App__
 4. Install it or use it in the browser
 5. Find your Chrome path on your computer
+6. what I use for making this app

 2.1 req.query , only for devs
 ---